 Private taxi: Some of these taxis use a meter and some do not.
 Negotiate the price before getting in.
 Metered pricing should be 1CUC when you get in plus 1CUC per kilometer.
 Prices should be similar without a meter.
 Expect to spend between 3-12CUC within a city, depending on how far you’re going.

 Private taxi between cities: Prices vary greatly by distance.
 Havana to Viñales is approximately 70CUC.

-Shared taxi (almendrons) in cities: 0.50CUC for most rides along the specified route of any shared taxi (more info on these is available here).
+Shared taxi (almendrons) in cities: 0.50CUC for most rides along the specified route of any shared taxi.

 Shared taxi between cities: Prices vary depending on distance.
 Havana to Viñales should be around 15CUC per person.